|

 for each specific laboratory section.

-shall be no extensions!
+firm – there shall be no extensions!
+To repeat, there shall be no extensions!
 Virtual Lab Exercises.
 Students are to complete nine (9) Virtual

 Lab Exercises throughout the semester as indicated by their availability in

-the Lecture/Laboratory
+the Laboratory

 Schedule.
+Eight

+that is counted as bonus points).
 The

-points each, including a tutorial exercise that is counted as bonus

-assigned to each individual student, is worth 15 points.
-Collectively, not counting the tutorial,
+ninth exercise, to be assigned to each individual student, is worth 15

-this component is worth 50 points towards a student’s laboratory score.
-Points earned by completing the tutorial
+tutorial, this component is worth 50 points towards a student’s laboratory

-shall be considered as bonus points.
-The
+tutorial shall be considered as bonus points.

 Schedule).
 These